biocore/qiime/doc/tutorials/open_reference_illumina_processing.rst

 ----------------------------
 Prefilter the input sequence collection by searching reads against the reference set with a low percent identity threshold (default is 60%, modify with ``--prefilter_percent_id``).
 The choice of 60% is described :ref:`here <prefilter-threshold>`.
 All reads which fail to hit the reference set are discarded as likely sequencing error.

+ .. warning:: If most or all of your sequences are being filtered at this step, your sequences may be in the reverse orientation with respect to your reference database.
+To address this, you should add the following to your parameters file (creating one, if necessary) and pass this file as ``-p`` to ``pick_subsampled_reference_otus_through_otu_table.py``: ``pick_otus:enable_rev_strand_match True``.
+This is included in the instructions below, but be aware that this doubles the memory used in this step of the workflow.

 Step 1: Closed reference (parallel)
 -----------------------------------
 Apply closed-reference OTU picking against the reference collection.
 Generate a fasta file containing all reads that fail to hit the reference collection.